 Oracle’s cloud collaboration tools are perfect for supply chain management.
 It helps product designers be more innovative in finding solutions that customers are demanding.

-Tip 4: Align your supply chain with your business end-goals.
+Tip 4: Align your supply chain with your Amazon business end-goals.
 You can do this by integrating your sales and operations planning, with your business growth planning.
 Although sales and operation planning are mostly divided into the process, a thoroughly planned supply chain will bridge the gap between finance, strategy, and operations.

 You can also integrate financial strategic budgeting and forecasting systems to give yourself the extra edge.
 This alignment of the two parts will ensure your revenue goals and budgets are validated against a detailed operating plan.

-Tip 5: Implementing embedded sustainability into your supply chain operation systems will help your business grow in a steady stable manner.
+Tip 5: Implementing embedded sustainability into your supply chain operating systems will help your business grow in a steady stable manner.
 As the study suggests, companies are striving for a sustainable society and environment while still achieving their major competitive goals.

 This means that you will integrate sustainability into your supply chain as a core strategy.